 Read the full story in Monday's edition of The Spirit.

 (The Spirit is pleased to share with our readers vignettes of life in the 19th century as originally reported in past issues of the newspapers.
 These reproduced stories include their original headlines and spelling.)

-For more, see Saturday's edition of The Spirit.
+For auction details, pick up today's edition of The Spirit.